-The API is compatible with MATLAB version 2013b or later.
+The API is compatible with MATLAB version 2014b or later.
 You'll need a standard MATLAB license and the Signal Processing Toolbox.
 32-bit and 64-bit versions of MATLAB are supported.

-The MATLAB API is included with the "Developer" and "Pro" versions of Audio Weaver; it is not part of the Standard release.
+The MATLAB API is included with the "Pro" versions of Audio Weaver; it is not part of the Standard version.